Oh, would you quit moping? It’s depressing.

 Moe?
 I thought that was you.
 Just one second, she expertly slid the now subdued lizard-crustacean from the vial into her hand and drove a finger unashamedly under its shell.
 Come on, little friend.
 Spit it out.
 Be a frie… OUCH!
 Ouch, good one, nice one, nice little… whatever you are.
 BITE me again and I’ll grind you into wet dust.
-Now, her probing finger slid deep into the shell, there, that wasn’t so bad?
-At the opposite end, a reptile’s head surfaced, rosy-cheeked, if such an attribute was bestowable on one of its kind, and proceeded to cough up a crimson sludge.
+Now.., her probing finger slid deep into the shell, ah, ah… there.
+That wasn’t so bad?
+At the opposite end, the creature’s reptilian head surfaced, rosy-cheeked, if such an attribute was bestowable on one of its kind, and proceeded to cough up a crimson sludge.

 Thaaaaank you!, she said, obviously satisfied by her act of vengeful emasculation.
 It’s all yours.
-Upon speaking these last words of dismissal, she chucked the embarrassed lizard-crustacean unto the unsavoury character, who only just awoke upon impact.
+Upon speaking these last words of dismissal, she chucked the embarrassed lizard-crustacean unto the unsavoury character called Moe, who only just awoke upon impact.

 Morris Frelabn… ich.

 Uh, yes.., she said with her best smile, obviously relieved at not having to try her hand at enunciating the word herself.
 That’s… I am he.